Targeting Australia’s Pharmaceutical-Grade Cannabis Market

 In early 2016, Australia passed the Narcotic Drugs Amendment Act, which allowed the government to create a licensing and permitting framework to regulate the cultivation and production of medicinal cannabis and cannabis products.
 The act also permitted the use of cannabis in research.
 Since then, the cannabis market in Australia has continued to grow and is forecasted to reach $1.2 billion in 2027.
 In part, the growth can be attributed to the government’s announcement that it will allow cannabis companies to export the plant.

 The greenhouses will be built out in three phases.
 Phases 1 and 2 will consist of 10 hectares each and Phase 3 will focus on the final 20 hectares.
-Each greenhouse will utilize PV cells, which will capture the 2,400 to 3,000 hours of sunlight Southeast Queensland receives per year.
 Pending the approval of their sales and cultivation licenses and the completion of Phase 1, Asterion intends to plant its first harvest and fast-track the facility into production.

-Once the facility is complete, it will be able to annually produce over 500,000 kilograms of medicinal cannabis and help meet the needs of the growing Australian cannabis market.
+Once the facility is complete, it will be able to annually produce over 500,000 kilograms of medicinal cannabis and help meet the needs of the growing Australian and global cannabis market.

 Partnerships and Agreements